Botspot/pi-apps/README.md

 > "Awesome.
 Thanks for doing this." - **Novaspirit Tech**

-> "I just discovered the nice project and I am impressed by the list of apps proposed especially Zoom or Visual Studio Code." - [olaxe](https://github.com/Botspot/pi-apps/issues/113#issue-752871771)

-> "Love this project.
-Keep up the awesome work and keep growing!
-Impressive." - [necro-nemesis](https://github.com/Botspot/pi-apps/issues/114#issue-753056982)

 > "It definitely looks really cool.
 > Thanks so much to Botspot for creating this; it's a great program." - **[leepspvideo](https://www.youtube.com/watch?v=zxyWQ3FV98I)**

+> "I love pi-apps.
+It's great and installs tons of useful software that people don't know how to install.
+Great work Botspot!" - lukefrenner from Discord

+> "Pi apps has really terminated the use of the command-line." - vedforeal from Discord

-> "Thanks for all your great work!
-Every time I see your work, I appreciate it even more." - Itai from Discord
+> "Thanks for the great work making it all simple for everybody." - [**ShiftPlusOne** (RPi moderator)](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=290329&p=1755860#p1755857)

 > "Excellent job making Pi-Apps.
 Everyone is using it now." - FlyingCow from Discord

-> "I need to find the time to try your app store.
-Thank you for all the work" - [Puffergas](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=291240&p=1761535#p1761401)

-> "Good luck with your projects, Botspot, you're really making waves!" - Sakaki
+> "Good luck with your projects, Botspot, you're really making waves!" - **Sakaki**

-> "Thanks for the great work making it all simple for everybody." - [**ShiftPlusOne** (RPi moderator)](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=290329&p=1755860#p1755857)

 > "I love Pi-Apps and I chase all my friends around tryna get them to install it" - Beiop from Discord